psynewave/react-mlsdata/README.md

 # React MLSData Component

-A react component to simplify the use of MLS Data from the MLSListings Odata Server within an Application.
+A react component to simplify the use of MLS Data from the MLSListings Odata Service within an Application.

 ## Install
 ```